Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 appropriate network and other resource class.
 This may lead to proliferation of such cgroups.

-Also let's say that the administrator would like to give enhanced network access temporarily to a student's browser (since it is night and the user wants to do online gaming :))  OR give one of the student's simulation apps enhanced CPU power.
+Also let's say that the woke administrator would like to give enhanced network access temporarily to a student's browser (since it is night and the woke user wants to do online gaming :))  OR give one of the woke student's simulation apps enhanced CPU power.

 With ability to write PIDs directly to resource classes, it's just a